jdeolive/geotools-old/docs/tutorial/filter/query.rst

   FeatureIterator    ResultSet
  ================== ====================

-If that is too much just remember – please close your feature iterator when you are done.
+If that is too much just remember |hyphen| please close your feature iterator when you are done.
 If not you will leak resources and get into trouble.